 In order to better prepare students for a career in the Emergency Medical Services profession, there will be times during this course where students will be exposed to training scenarios and situations that will be unpleasant to the average college student.
 If the student does not feel they can tolerate this type of learning environment, they should discuss this with me immediately before continuing the course.

-Additionally, enrollment in this course does not guarantee a passing grade, successful completion of the paramedic curriculum, or paramedic certification at the national or state level.
+Additionally, enrollment in this course does not guarantee a passing grade, successful completion of the paramedic curriculum, or paramedic certification at the national or state level, nor does it guarantee employment when course is completed.